Kings Bounty

 Bridge

-This spell allows you to build a bridge going north, east, south, or west.
 Use a bridge spell to cross a stream or river.
-Multiple bridges may be attached to one.
-Anther.
-Bridges created are permanent.
+Multiple bridges may be attached

 Time Stop

-use Time Stop when you have a high Spell Power to give you more time to find the sceptre.
-You still get paid at the end of a week, but your amount of days to find the sceptre stays the same.
+use Time Stop when you have a high Spell Power to give you more time to find

 Find Villain

-This reveals the location of the villain whose contract you are currently holding.
-Only the villain's location is revealed, not his troop type and size.
+This reveals the location of the villain whose contract you are currently

 Castle Gate

-This spell allows you and your army to teleport to any castle previously visited.
-Go to a castle you have garrisoned and recruit the troops back into your army to replenish your fighting power with this spell.
+visited.
+Go to a castle you have garrisoned and recruit the troops back into

 Town Gate

-This allows you and your armies to move instantly to a previously visited town.
+This allows you and your armies to move instantly to a previously visited

 Instant Army

-Instant Army adds another troop to your ranks.
-The size of the troop depends on your spell power and the type of creature recruited is based on your class and level ranking.
+on your spell power and the type of creature recruited is based on your class

 Raise Control

 This spell raises your leadership ability.
-Use it before combat with a powerful villain for strength, or just before you recruit troops for higher recruitment numbers.
-This spell lasts one week.
+Use it before combat with a powerful

 Use these in combat.